ibm-cloud-docs/vmwaresolutions/vmonic/eos-vsphere67.md

 # End of Support for vSphere 6.7 instance deployments
 {: #eos-vsphere67}

-VMware® support for all new VMware vSphere® 6.7 deployments ended on 15 October 2022.
+VMware® by Broadcom support for all new VMware vSphere® 6.7 deployments ended on 15 October 2022.

 For more information about upgrading to vSphere 7, see [Upgrading vCenter Server vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vc_vsphere_70_upgrade) or [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).